What to Bring on a Climbing Trip

 Joe Mahank works in as a returns representative and has been climbing for 8 years.
 Trad is his favorite type of climbing, but he does like to hop on some hard sport routes too.

 Evan Watts is the Pacific West Sales Representative.
-He has been climbing for 7 years, and although ice climbing is up there on his favorite kinds of climbing, adventure climbing takes the top stop.
+He has been climbing for 7 years, and although ice climbing is up there on his favorite kinds of climbing, adventure climbing takes the top spot.

 What is your favorite place you’ve been to climb on a trip?